 This is usually done in person by going door-to-door in the affected area.

 If residents are not home a notification tag is left on the door.

-- The area of the leak is then excavated.
+- The area of the leak is excavated.

-- Crews can now formulate a repair plan based on what is found.
+- Crews formulate a repair plan based on what is found.

 How long does it take to fix a watermain?